alastairpatrick/qos/README.md

 ## QOS

-This is an experimental / hobby project RTOS for Raspberry Pi Pico.
+This is an experimental / hobby RTOS for Raspberry Pi Pico.
 Its main distinguishing feature is it never disables interrupts or does anything else that would cause priority inversion of IRQs.

 It isn't ready for use in other projects.
 I'll update this document if it ever is.

-The API is C. It generally provides two functions to initialize each kind of object: one which takes a pointer to the object as parameter and allocates no memory and another that dynamically allocates memory for the object and returns a pointer.
+The API is C.

+It generally provides two functions to initialize each kind of object: one which mallocs and one which leaves memory allocation to the caller.
+QOS nevers forces a program to malloc and provides a way to do everything without mallocing itself.

-### Multi-tasking
+### Multi-Tasking

 Tasks have affinity to a particular core on which they run.
-They can be explicitly migrated to another core while running.
-This is the underlying mechanism on which multi-core IPC is built.
+Tasks can migrate themselves to other cores while running.
+This is the underlying structure upon which multi-core IPC is built.

 ```c
 struct qos_task_t* qos_new_task(uint8_t priority, qos_proc0_t entry, int32_t stack_size);